Sh1ptoast/My-Useless-Projects/README.md

-Welcome to my useless projects!
-I am (as of the time writing this) a C++ coder in college for a degree in Computer Science.
+Welcome to my simple projects!
+I am a C++ coder with a degree in Computer Science.
 This is a collection of some fun projects I've done in my free time.
-Feel free to copy or download these and put them into something to run them.
-I use https://www.onlinegdb.com/online_c++_compiler because it's quicker than regular Github tools.
+Feel free to copy or download these if you want.
+To run them in Codespace, go to the file and press F5, then click into the console and follow the instructions it outputs.

+Please note that not all of these projects are in their finished states, some may loop, end abruptly, or have errors.